For more detailed information please contact the Lake Office at (601) 587-7853.

 Bass fishing is fair, with a few being caught on crankbaits and soft plastics.
 Also, try fishing in the grass and with topwater lures.
 Harvest of small bass is encouraged at this lake.

-Bream fishing is good.
-Regular fishermen to the lake are having success with crickets, with one catching around 30 every morning.
+Bream fishing is still good, with most bluegill being caught on crickets.
 A 1.25 pound bluegill was also caught.
 Tightlining with redworms is also a good method for catching redear.

 Catfishing is fair.
 Not a lot are being caught but when they bite they have been big ones.
 Try tightlining with worms or livers.

 Crappie fishing has been pretty good.
 Fishermen have been catching some on crickets.

 A lake depth map can be found at: http://www.mdwfp.com/fishing-boating/lake-depth-maps.aspx